gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 **Persistent volume claim**

 Pods that need access to persistent storage, obtain that access through the use of a Persistent Volume Claim.
-A PVC, binds a persistent volume to a pod that requested it.
+A pvc binds a persistent volume to a pod that requested it.

-When a pod wants access to a persistent disk, it will request access to the claim which will specify the size , access mode and/or storage classes that it will need from a Persistent Volume.
+When a pod wants access to a persistent disk, it will request access to the claim which will specify the size, access mode, and/or storage classes that it will need from a Persistent Volume.
 Indirectly the pods get access to the PV, but only through the use of a PVC.

 This is our .yaml file that helps us to create a persistent volume claim for the persistent volume we just created.